japila-books/spark-structured-streaming-internals/docs/micro-batch-execution/MicroBatchExecution.md

 ### <span id="constructNextBatch-getOffset"> getOffset Phase

+!!! note "FIXME This phase should be merged with the above one"

 In **getOffset** [time-tracking section](../monitoring/ProgressReporter.md#reportTimeTaken), `constructNextBatch` requests the `Source` for the [latest offset](#getOffset).

 For every data source, `constructNextBatch` [updates the status message](../monitoring/ProgressReporter.md#updateStatusMessage) to the following: